 When they were alone together, they inquired into the cause of the conflagration, and, in place of recognising, like the rest of the world, that the moist straw had taken fire of its own accord, they suspected that it was a case of revenge.
 It proceeded, no doubt, from Maître Gouy, or perhaps from the mole-catcher.
 Six months before Bouvard had refused to accept his services, and even maintained, before a circle of listeners, that his trade was a baneful one, and that the government ought to prohibit it.
 Since that time the man prowled about the locality.
-He wore his beard full-grown, and appeared to them frightful-looking, especially in the evening, when he presented himself out in the government ough is long pole garnished with hanging moles.
+He wore his beard full-grown, and appeared to them frightful-looking, especially in the evening, when he provide the farmyard, shaking his long pole garnished with hanging moles.